-The ITWS faculty designed the IT Focus Tracks to provide an in-depth, cutting-edge experience in the application of Information Technology.
+The ITWS faculty designed the IT focus tracks to provide an in-depth, cutting-edge experience in the application of information technology.
 Students are free to select any focus track to complete their degree.
-Students often select areas that complement their prior backgrounds (e.g., students with strong backgrounds in computer science may select Management Information Systems or Information Systems Engineering).
+Students often select a focus track that complements their prior backgrounds (e.g., students with strong backgrounds in computer science may select Management Information Systems or Information Systems Engineering).
 Alternately, some students select a focus track area related to their prior backgrounds and then expand on that background through higher-level coursework.